JadedDemon/HomeHub/README.md

 Overview
 ========

 This is a simple proof of concept for a REST API to control home appliances.
 It uses a simple web server using express for typescript.
-Undo functionality is implemented.
+Undo functionality is implemented and will return the last state change that it will undo.
 All data exchanged with the API is in json format.
 The API is exposed as

 Returns a list of devices and their current state
 * GET /

 Changes a device state
-* PATCH /
+* PATCH /:device_id
-* Payload {id: string, state: boolean}
+* Payload {state: boolean}

 Undo previous state changes
-* GET /undo
+* POST /undo

 Currently supported devices are
-* garage_door
-* dish_washer
-* lights
+* id = 1 name = Dish Washer
+* id = 2 name = Garage Door
+* id = 3 name = Living Room Lights

 Assumptions